Showing posts with label Tirupattur District. Show all posts

 HERO STONE AT MANDI, VINNAMANGALAM

-This Hero stone is erected in a place called Mandi a part of Vinnamangalam.
+This Hero stone is erected in a place called Mandi, a part of Vinnamangalam.
 The hero stone is about 4 feet high and 3 feet wide.
 The Hero is standing in a tribhanga posture.
-He is holding a sword in his right hand and a shield in the left hand.
-He was killed due to hitting of three arrows, of which one arrow pierced through his body.
+He is holding a sword in his right hand and a shield in his left hand.
+He was killed due to the hitting of three arrows, of which one arrow pierced through his body.
 Below him are two cattle.
-This indicates that he was kill in the process of guarding his cattle.
-On the top he was shown worshiping a Shiva Lings.
+This indicates that he was killed in the process of guarding his cattle.
+On top, he was shown worshiping a Shiva Lingam.
 This indicates that he obtained the Shivalok.

 MEMORIAL STONE AT PERUMAL TEMPLE

-This memorial stone is installed at the left side of the Rajagopuram.
+This memorial stone is installed on the left side of the Rajagopuram.
 This may be Sati.
-After her husband’s death she might have entered in a funeral fire.
-On both side are the Devakannis escorts them to Devalok.
+After her husband’s death, she might have entered a funeral fire.
+On both sides are the Devakannis escorting them to Devalok.
 Since this memorial stone is highly eroded, full details could not be traced.

-Ref: "Thadayaththai thedi" published by Yaaooyakey & Celebrate Kanchi”
+"Thadayaththai Thedi" published by Yaaooyakey & Celebrate Kanchi”

 ---OM SHIVAYA NAMA---